FilterD Extra: Heidelberg Project dances with DOTS

 Art and culture have become so crucial to a bold new narrative being written about 21st century Detroit that Jenenne Whitfield, executive director of the world famous Heidelberg Project, says she has a new way of explaining it to people.

-"Do you mind if I get philosophical?"
-Whitfield says as we talk about the Heidelberg's upcoming Dancin' On The Street (DOTS) festival this Saturday.
+“Do you mind if I get philosophical?”
+Whitfield tells us over the phone, when we call to talk about the Heidelberg’s upcoming Dancin’ on the Street festival this Saturday.
 By all means, do.
-"It's spreading like a positive epidemic.
-You can now actually see and feel the resurgence in the city, and it's being led by artists."
+“It’s spreading like a positive epidemic.
+You can now actually see and feel the resurgence in the city, and it’s being led by artists.”

 We couldn’t agree more.
 Please go on.